neljson/t19-project/README.md

 If successful you should see {"message":"Colors table setup completed."}

-4. Verify the Table
+4. Verify the Table / SET Password

-If you want to manually check that the table was created:
+To manually check that the table was created and set your password:

 1. In terminal: mysql -u your_eid -D your_eid -h faure -p

 2. Enter password: (student id)

+Now you should be in MYSQL.
+First set your password:

+3. set password = password('newpasswd');

+Then check the table creation:

-3. In mysql run: SELECT * FROM colors;
+4. In mysql run: SELECT * FROM colors;